Frequently Asked Questions

 Where is Codeberg hosted?

-Most of our services run on own hardware in a rented facility in Berlin, Germany.
-The networking and rackspace is provided by another volunteer-driven association.
+Most of our services run on our own hardware in a rented facility in Berlin, Germany.
+The networking and rack space is provided by another volunteer-driven association.

 Certain tasks are offloaded to other locations and providers, e.g. netcup GmbH and Hetzner Online GmbH.
 This is for backups, redundancy, disaster recovery, DDoS protection, efficiency (using spare resources provided to us) and various other reasons.
 We make sure that your data is sufficiently protected and avoid large cloud providers where possible.